How do you redesign your website without losing SEO?

-A lot of website owners want to do both, but can’t, and struggle with deciding which one to allocate their budget to first.
-Rebuilding a website is a great idea.
-Performing search engine optimization (SEO) is better.
+A lot of website owners want to do a site redesign as well as SEO but feel they can’t afford both.
+They struggle with deciding which one to allocate their budget to first.
+Rebuilding a website may be necessary to keep your site up to date, but a site rebuild without addressing the SEO component can be disatrous.

 The Internet is vast… very vast.
-It is comprised of, at last count, over 3-billion web pages and that number increases daily.
-People need a map to chart this unimaginably large landscape… search engines are the maps.
-SEO provides pointers to your business on the maps.
-Rebuilding your site does almost nothing for it.
+It is comprised of, at last count, over 1 billion websites…take a wild guess at how many pages.
+People need a map to chart this unimaginably large landscape… and search engines like Google are the maps.
+SEO provides pointers to your business on the maps so your site rebuild must include SEO if you want to found.

 If you understand the following statement, then which one to do first becomes very easy to decide upon… in order to become visible to their second audience (the visitors), websites must first receive adequate top rankings (the first 2-pages) by their first audience (the search engines).